danstuff/neuroscapes/README.md

 # neuroscapes
-A game that experiments with machine learning
+A C++ environment for experimentation with basic neural networks.